Mycorrhiza: Occurrence of mycorrhizal associations

 Mycorrhizas are present in 92% of plant families studied (80% of species), with arbuscular mycorrhizas being the ancestral and predominant form, and the most prevalent symbiotic association found in the plant kingdom.
 The structure of arbuscular mycorrhizas has been highly conserved since their first appearance in the fossil record, with both the development of ectomycorrhizas and the loss of mycorrhizas, evolving convergently on multiple occasions.

 Associations of fungi with the roots of plants have been known since at least the mid-19th century.
 However, early observers simply recorded the fact without investigating the relationships between the two organisms.
 This symbiosis was studied and described by Franciszek Kamieński in 1879–1882.

 Climate change

-CO_{2} released by human activities is causing climate change and possible damage to mycorrhizae, but the direct effect of an increase in the gas should be to benefit plants and mycorrhizae.
+CO_{2} released by human activities is causing climate change and possible damage to mycorrhizae, but the direct effect of an increase in the gas should be to benefit plants and mycorrhizae if other factors are not limiting.
 In Arctic regions, nitrogen and water are harder for plants to obtain, making mycorrhizae crucial to plant growth.
 Since mycorrhizae tend to do better in cooler temperatures, warming could be detrimental to them.
 Gases such as SO_{2}, NO_{x}, and O_{3} produced by human activity may harm mycorrhizae, causing reduction in "propagules, the colonization of roots, degradation in connections between trees, reduction in the mycorrhizal incidence in trees, and reduction in the enzyme activity of ectomycorrhizal roots."

 A company in Israel, Groundwork BioAg, has discovered a method of using mycorrhizal fungi to increase agricultural crops while sequestering greenhouse gases and eliminating CO_{2} from the atmosphere.